-

-The BLUU Northside Housing Cooperative Initiative is a project that embodies our commitment to improve the material conditions of Black lives as an act of our faith.
+The BLUU Cooperative Housing Initiative is a project that embodies our commitment to improve the material conditions of Black lives as an act of our faith.

-We started the BLUU Northside Housing Cooperative Initiative in the summer of 2019 by purchasing eight vacant lots in North Minneapolis.
-Now, we are planning a process that will transform those vacant lots into actually affordable, multi-family units in 2-5 years.
+We started the BLUU Cooperative Housing Initiative in the summer of 2019 by purchasing eight vacant lots in North Minneapolis.
+Now, we are planning a process that will transform those vacant lots into actually affordable, multi-family units.

 We understand this movement moment we are in as a critical turning point in the history of the country.